-Register of formal and informal claims for Public Rights of Way
+Register of Applications for Public Rights of Way

-The Definitive Map and Statement form the legal record of public rights of way.
-Inclusion on the map and statement is conclusive evidence of the existence of the public rights that exist on a route.
-However, routes not shown may still carry public rights, whilst some routes may have been wrongly recorded.
+The definitive map and statement forms the legal record of public rights of way.
+Inclusion of a way on the map and statement is conclusive evidence of the existence of public rights.
+However, ways not shown may carry public rights, and some ways shown may have been wrongly recorded.

-If you believe that an error has been made please contact the Public Rights of Way Section who will explain what is required and supply the necessary documentation if required.
+If you believe there is an error with the definitive map and statement, please contact the Public Rights of Way Team who will explain what is required and supply the necessary documentation.

-Applications to change the map are known as Definitive Map Modification Order Applications.
-Although many enquiries are received about possible changes to the Rights of Way network, a much smaller number result in a formal Definitive Map Modification Order Application that is formally registered.
+Applications to change the map are known as Definitive Map Modification Order applications.
+Although many enquiries are received about possible changes to the rights of way network, a much smaller number result in a formal Definitive Map Modification Order application being made.
 Formal registration means that an application has met the conditions required by Schedule 14 of the Wildlife and Countryside Act 1981.

-The Council is not entitled to make the final decision on the claim.
-If the Council does decide to support the claim then a process of formal public consultation is necessary and those with an interest in the claimed route may object.
+The Council is not entitled to make the final decision on a claim.
+If the Council decides to support the claim, then public consultation is necessary and those with an interest in the land over which the route runs and members of the public may object.
 If there are no objections, the Council can confirm the claim as made.
-If there are objections, a Public Inquiry will be held and an independent inspector will decide the claim based on the evidence presented.
+If there are objections, a public inquiry will be held and an independent inspector will decide the claim based on the evidence presented.

-Once a properly submitted formal application has been submitted, City of Doncaster Council will decide, based upon the evidence submitted, whether or not it will support and proceed with the claim.
+Once a properly submitted formal application has been received, the Council will decide, based upon the evidence submitted, whether or not it will support and proceed with the claim.

-If the decision has not been taken within 12 months of submission of a formal application, the claimant is entitled to request that the Secretary of State directs The City of Doncaster Council to do so within a specified time.
-A claimant may also appeal if the Council decides that backing evidence is insufficient to enable them to support the claim.
+If a decision has not been reached within 12 months of submission of a formal application, the claimant is entitled to appeal to the Secretary of State to direct the Council to make a decision within a specified time.
+A claimant may also appeal to the Secretary of State if the Council makes a decision to refuse the application.

-The list of formal register of Definitive Map Modification Order Applications
+The register of Definitive Map Modification Order Applications:

 PROW_Sch14_Claims Jan 24